 The field will default to "0.00."
 If you'd like to use a different amount, you can set the default in the element settings.
 Alternatively, there is a setting in the Payment tab to control the default text for empty text fields.
 The options are "Blank" and "0.00."
 If a currency text field is blank and required, the user will be forced to input a value before they can move on.

 When adding currency fields to a form, it is often helpful to include a field at the end of the form to calculate the total that the user will be charged.
 This can be done by adding a text field to the form, and selecting the "Use to display totals from currency fields" option in the Element Properties.
-Note: This is especially important when using Hidden Fields for currency (see below), as this is the only way to indicate that charge to the user before payment.

 If you'd like the user to choose from a list of options, you can create a radio button, checkbox, or select list field.
 This allows you to use the List Builder in the Element Properties to create a set of options, with each option having a currency value.
 Each of the selection fields has a different use: